puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 virtual machine is now created and will be powered on.
 Powering on may take several minutes to complete.

-### Starting, stopping and terminating VMWare virtual machines
+### Starting, stopping and terminating VMware virtual machines

 We've created our virtual machine and it's started.
 We can also start and stop virtual machines using the command `puppet node_vmware start` and `puppet